SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 In the TV series you see these little red ants from time to time, with heavy cinematic significance.

 Are the Trisolarans the red ant things?
 You know, I think they are.
-Cute.
+Or maybe not, a McGuffin?

 Have to say of the TV adaptation, the world Central Command gang are freakin' bad actors.
 It is pretty hilarious.
 Oh yeah, Chinese State propaganda! 🤣 (I